Mastering Table Relationships in SQL Server

 Example: Linking Employees to Departments

-table to include a foreign key:
+Modify the Employees table to include a foreign key:

 ALTER TABLE Employees ADD DepartmentID INT, CONSTRAINT FK_Employee_Department FOREIGN KEY (DepartmentID) REFERENCES Departments(DepartmentID);